John Woodcock, Baron Walney: Other work

+Jewish Chronicle

 In April 2020, Woodcock was named as part of a consortium, led by Robbie Gibb and including William Shawcross and John Ware, that put in a bid to purchase the assets of The Jewish Chronicle.
 The Jewish Chronicle chairman Alan Jacobs criticised the offer's anonymity, saying "A bid for the Jewish Chronicle using money from an unidentified source and fronted by a group of individuals who refuse to tell the world anything of their plans looks like a shameful attempt to hijack the world's oldest Jewish newspaper."
 The bid was successful.
+Woodcock later confirmed to The Times that he had no involvement in "any formal structure" of the company after helping to save it from liquidation: "The priority at the time was to ensure that the JC could move into a more financially stable position [and] I was pleased to support them in that."